The Bridge SEN Information Report November 2018

 Other staff continue to gain a range of certificates to mark their commitment to courses such as Higher Level Teaching Assistant, Paediatric First Aid and Makaton.

 We always look for opportunities to bring highly regarded national/international speakers to The Bridge School for staff to be inspired and supported by in their work with our pupils.
-This included, at the beginning of the Autumn Term 2016, Flo Longhorn and Les Staves on the Sensory Curriculum.
+We have worked with Professor Barry Carpenter and his team to train staff and students in Books Beyond Words to enable us to run Book Clubs in school.
+We have also had training on Sensory Stories from Joanna Grace.

 How will the environment, equipment and facilities be provided to support pupils/students at The Bridge?